Barrier Integral Control for Global Asymptotic Tracking of Uncertain Nonlinear Systems under State and Input Constraints: Abstract

 \section{Abstract}

-This paper addresses the problem of asymptotic regulation for high-order control-affine MIMO nonlinear systems with unknown dynamic terms.
-We introduce Barrier Integral Control, a novel algorithm designed to confine the system's state within a predefined funnel, ensuring adherence to prescribed transient constraints, and asymptotically drive it to a given setpoint from any initial condition.
-The algorithm leverages the innovative integration of a reciprocal barrier function and error-integral terms, featuring smooth feedback control.
-Notably, it operates without relying on any information or approximation schemes for the (unknown) dynamic terms, which, unlike a large class of previous works, are not assumed to be bounded or to comply with globally Lipschitz/growth conditions.
+This paper addresses the problem of asymptotic {tracking} for high-order control-affine MIMO nonlinear systems with unknown dynamic terms subject to {input} and transient state constraints.
+We introduce Barrier Integral Control (BRIC), a novel algorithm designed to confine the system's state within a predefined funnel, ensuring adherence to the transient state constraints, and asymptotically drive it to a given reference trajectory from any initial condition.
+The algorithm leverages the innovative integration of a reciprocal barrier function and error-integral terms, featuring smooth feedback control. {We further develop an extension of the algorithm, entailing continuous feedback, that uses a reference-modification technique to account for the input-saturation constraints.} Notably, BRIC operates without relying on any information or approximation schemes for the (unknown) dynamic terms, which, unlike a large class of previous works, are not assumed to be bounded or to comply with globally Lipschitz/growth conditions.
 Additionally, the system's trajectory and asymptotic performance are decoupled from the uncertain model, control-gain selection, and initial conditions.
 Finally, comparative simulation studies validate the effectiveness of the proposed algorithm.